juniorgasparotto/SysCommand/documentation/en.md

 # <a name="extras" />Extras-OptionSet

-This extra is designed for a ocasição specifies the parse where the focus is to be simple.
+This extra is designed for a specific occasion parse where the focus is to be simple.
 With the class `SysCommand.Extras.OptionSet` it is possible to parse arguments in the traditional way.

 _Methods:_